hakanolgun/notes-from-books/Software/react_dev.md

 ## Tutorial:Tic-tac-toe

 There is also another benefit of immutability.
 By default, all child components re-render automatically when the state of a parent component changes.
 This includes even the child components that weren’t affected by the change.
 Immutability makes it very cheap for components to compare whether their data has changed or not.
-You can learn more about how React chooses when to re-render a component in the memo API reference.

 When a list is re-rendered, React takes each list item’s key and searches the previous list’s items for a matching key.
 If the current list has a key that didn’t exist before, React creates a component.
 If the current list is missing a key that existed in the previous list, React destroys the previous component.
 If two keys match, the corresponding component is moved.